ZakAttakk/A-Frame-Bowling-Game/README.md

 # A-Frame-Bowling-Game

 The script.js file is extensively notated.
 My comments attempt to make the code as accessible as possible.
-Here is a summary of the comments.
+Here is a summary of the comments:

 •	Lines 22-28 discuss how only static-bodies can be moved/rotated through direct manipulation of variables/properties.
 Dynamic bodies, on the other hand, can only my manipulated by applying forces.